Nfrederiksen/kodtest/README.md

 # kodtest

 Redis is used.
-When given GET and POST requests,
+When using GET and POST requests, the output from req_tester.py is:
-Output from req_tester.py

 b'POST successful'